Skip to main content

 • Failed to make certain repairs

-A landlord should also be aware of criminal activity on and around the rental property.
-In many states, a landlord is responsible for providing the surrounding neighborhood with protection against illegal activity engaged in by tenants.
-At the same time, the landlord must protect tenants from each other and from criminals that enter the property.
+You also must be aware of criminal activity on and around the rental property.
+In many states, a landlord is responsible for providing protection to the surrounding neighborhood against illegal activity committed by tenants.
+At the same time, the landlord must protect tenants from each other and from criminals who enter the property.
 A landlord should make note of reports of criminal activity on the premises.
-They should provide security features like deadbolts, security lighting, and locks on windows.
+Additionally, provide security features like:

-Landlord Tip #4: Notify Tenant Prior to Entrance
+Landlord Tip #4: Notify Tenant Prior To Entering

 Every state has different guidelines on when it’s permissible for a landlord to enter a rental unit.
 But most laws are based on the tenant’s right of privacy.
 So, a landlord may only enter a rental unit for a few specific purposes.
 Most states will permit a landlord to enter a unit to: